Stadium Info and Policies

 Weapons of any kind are prohibited on campus.

-The following items are prohibited within Notre Dame Stadium:
+The following items are prohibited at Notre Dame Stadium:

 • Aerosol cans or bottles